 The beans will usually look pretty light in color after being blended.

-If you want to add some color and flavor to your beans, add 2 teaspoons chile ancho powder, 1 teaspoon cumin, 1 teaspoon garlic and hot sauce, to taste while they simmer.
+If you want to add some color and flavor to your beans, add 1 softened chile ancho blended with, 1/2 teaspoon cumin, 1 large clove of garlic and 1 tablespoon of Mexican style hot sauce.
+Mix this in to the refried beans as they simmer.
+Or you could scratch all that and fry the beans in natural rendered pork lard for more authentic flavors!

-Frijoles con Veneno -Beans with Pork and Chile Sauce.
-I have to admit, the title in Spanish sounds terrible, lol!
-It literally translates to “Beans with Poison”, Lol!
-But, just like with any dish, we can make it to suit our taste and diet.
+Frijoles Con Chorizo Botana -Beans with Chorizo Appetizer.
+Like with any dish, we can make it to suit our taste and diet.
 In this case I used my version of refried beans, homemade chorizo (Instead of asado) and chile sauce from scratch.
 This recipe was inspired by my last trip to Monterrey and dinner at one of the popular restaurants.
 The authentic version of frijoles con veneno is prepared with refried beans that are topped with the red chile pork and fat that renders down from cooking Asado de Puerco or Pork Chile Colorado!

 6 large chile ancho or 8 chile guajillo